Undergraduate programs in physical therapy, with the exception of

 You may even find some extra help by arranging a meeting with a faculty member of a physical therapy program you are considering applying to.
 It is a great way to make contact with that school and find out what they really look for in applicants.

+The sooner you begin researching physical therapy schools the better.
 Early research will help you determine the best undergraduate programs in physical therapy.
 If you can come up with some sort of plan now, it will help to save on a lot more confusion later.